redox-os/book/src/getting_started/exploring_redox.md

 Playing around with Rusthello
 -----------------------------

-Rusthello is an advanced Reversi AI, made by [Enrico].
+Rusthello is an advanced Reversi AI, made by [HenryTheCat].
 It is highly concurrent, so this proves Redox's multithreading capabilities.
 It supports various AIs, such as brute forcing, minimax, local optimizations, and hybrid AIs.

 Oh, let's try it out!